What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 Baby elimination communication is also known as infant potty training or natural infant hygiene.
 This supports a diaper-free baby.
 It is the practice of learning your baby’s cues (communication) and timing for peeing and pooping (elimination) on the potty.

 This is a baby’s natural way of communicating very early that they are about to pee.
 Sometimes, crying before peeing is simply natural and can be used by parents for early potty training.
-It does not mean that your baby is communicating a need to pee intentionally.
+It does not mean your baby is intentionally communicating a need to pee.

 Here are some common Elimination Communication signals babies may show: